 Who doesn’t love a good before and after reveal?!
 I hope you all do because I have 3 of them today!
-I really wanted to beef up this post with 3 great before and after projects that I’ve done recently, and I hope they inspire you.
+I really wanted to share with you 3 Easy Projects to Inspire.
 They were all fairly easy, some more time consuming than others, but still pretty easy.

 First I flipped the picture over and tore off the paper.
 Then I took off the fasteners keeping the contents in place, and removed the puzzle from the frame.
 I also took the glass out and cleaned it and put it back in.

 I flipped over the puzzle to the back, and I spray painted the back with an off white color.
 I could tell the spray paint finish wasn’t what I was looking for, so I took out my semi-gloss latex paint tinted Natural Tan and coated the puzzle several times, drying between coats.
 The picture below is pre-paint.

 After the paint was dry, I stenciled it with Psalm 91:1 and my stenciling job wasn’t that great, so I painted the entire puzzle with 2 coats of the same latex paint.
 I stenciled it again with the same verse, and it turned out great, only when I went to hang it up I noticed I made the stencil wrong.
 The verse reference wrongly ready Psalm 1:1.